scott-good/sofy-docs/docs/topics/Installing Solutions/using_new_gcp_trial_account.md

 ```
 * You will be prompted to enter your username and CLI secret.
 To obtain this, follow the steps below:

-    * Log into https://hclcr.io with the **LOGIN VIA OIDC PROVIDER** button.
-You will use your HCL/SoFy ID credentials.
-If you need to create a username in the registry, it is recommended that you use your email address.
+    * Log into https://hclcr.io with the **LOGIN VIA OIDC PROVIDER** button using your HCL/SoFy ID credentials; if you need to create a username in the registry, it is recommended that you use your email address
-    * In the top right corner, click on the dropdown for your username to get to your “User Profile”.
+    * In the top right corner, click on the dropdown for your username to get to your “User Profile”
-    * From your User Profile you can copy the pre-generated CLI secret, or you can enter a secret of your choice.
-We recommend you enter a string that you will remember, to avoid returning to the registry each time you need the CLI secret.
+    * From your User Profile you can copy the pre-generated CLI secret, or you can enter a secret of your choice; We recommend you enter a string that you will remember, to avoid returning to the registry each time you need the CLI secret
-    * Note: This script does take a few minutes and has a bit of a pause when installing Cert-Manager.
+    * Note: This script does take a few minutes and has a bit of a pause when installing Cert-Manager

 ___
-## **V. Install a SoFy solution**
+## **V. Install a SoFy Solution**
 Once the above steps have been completed, all the required prerequisites will be installed.
-Now you are ready to install a SoFy solution.
+Now you are ready to install a SoFy Solution.

 **Note:** In the commands below, the --namespace flag is only required if you are not using the default namespace; it is included here to help if you use a non-default namespace.

 1. Upload your solution chart to the Cloud Shell.
-   * From the three-dot menu, click **Upload File** and navigate to the chart in your local file system.
+   * From the three-dot menu, click **Upload File** and navigate to the chart in your local file system

    **Note:** **Upload File** does not overwrite existing files in your cloud shell filesystem, so if you modify your solution and upload a new copy, be sure to delete the old file first.
 You can use the 'ls' command to list files and 'rm *filename*' to delete a file.

 2. Install your solution as follows: A helm install requires a release-name, which you can choose.
 If you don’t specify one you must include the --generate-name flag:

    ```
    helm install {release-name} {solution file name} --set hclFlexnetURL={flexnet-url},hclFlexnetID={flexnet-id} --namespace default